 How do you overcome Failure?

-Although my Limo company failed, I would not have invested 100% of my time and effort into it.
+Fortunately, none worked out, and I am here today because they did.
+Although my Limousine company failed, I would not have invested 100% of my time and effort.

-If you want to become a successful entrepreneur, you must grow your business instead of making capital investments.
+It is essential to put your time and effort into any ideas.
+You don’t have to invest in the money.
+To become a successful entrepreneur, you must grow your business instead of making capital investments.

 Can you share a business idea?

-Many people will say they don’t know enough about software and don’t have the resources or tools to create it.
+The software can be built and used for your business.
+Many software products have yet to be created.
+Many people will say they don’t know enough about software and don’t have the resources or tools to make it.

 I’m afraid I have to disagree.